Upper Hutt: Tyre factory

+Brewtown

+In 2008, a 20.2 ha site including the former tyre factory was purchased by property developer Malcolm Gillies, with the intention of turning it into an industrial park.
+The subsequent development of the site has focussed on craft brewing and the area has been branded as Brewtown.
+As of 2024, Brewtown is home to some popular entertainment attractions such as Daytona Adventure Park, which houses Go-kart racing, ice skating and ten-pin bowling.
+There are some other activities like escape rooms and axe throwing in the area.
+Weekend markets and events are also hosted on the grassy area.

 Transport

 Road

 State Highway 2 is the principal highway through Upper Hutt, connecting with Lower Hutt and Wellington's motorway system to the south, and the Wairarapa region via the Remutaka Hill Road to the north.

 Fergusson Drive is the main thoroughfare through suburban Upper Hutt, passing through the city centre and connecting to State Highway 2 at Silverstream and Maoribank.
 It formed part of State Highway 2 before the River Road bypass opened in 1987.